entando/entando-QE/Selenium_APPBUILDER/README.md

 Google Chrome 68.0.3440.106

-REMEMBER: If you use a pair major release of ChromeDriver (ex: x.40) you need a pair release of Google Chrome (ex: 68.x) For more information see this link: http://chromedriver.chromium.org/downloads
+REMEMBER: If you use a major release of ChromeDriver (ex: x.40) you need a paired release of Google Chrome (ex: 68.x) to be able to run the tests.
+For more information see this link: http://chromedriver.chromium.org/downloads